-- Only PRIMARY MEMBERS (without TENANTS), CO-MEMBERS, TENANTS and designated RESIDENTS may authorize access for Guests by calling the Main Gatehouse at (805) 227-6560 or by sending an email to gate@hroa.us.
-Requests must include by providing their four (4) digit Identification Number. - PRIMARY MEMBERS (without TENANTS), CO-MEMBERS and TENANTS may request a secret password to be kept on file to also be used for calling in GUESTS. - PRIMARY MEMBERS (without TENANTS) and CO-MEMBERS may each have up to six (6) GUESTS FAMILIES on a PERMANENT GUEST LIST. - TENANTS may have up to five (5) GUEST FAMILIES on a PERMANENT GUEST LIST because the OWNERS are included as their PERMANENT GUESTS. - The ASSOCIATION maintains a list of individuals who, by Board action, are not allowed onto the RANCH.
+- PRIMARY MEMBERS (without TENANTS), CO-MEMBERS AND TENANTS may authorize access for GUESTS by calling the Main Gate at (805) 238-9641, Option 2 or by sending an email to gate@hroa.us.
+Requests must include their four (4) digit MEMBER/TENANT Identification Number as well as Lot and Tract - RESIDENTS that have been issued an IDENTIFICATION CARD may also call in GUESTS, but they may not update PERMANENT GUEST LISTS. - PRIMARY MEMBERS (without TENANTS), CO-MEMBERS and TENANTS may request a secret password to be kept on file to also be used for calling in GUESTS. - PRIMARY MEMBERS (without TENANTS) and CO-MEMBERS may each have up to six (6) GUESTS FAMILIES on a PERMANENT GUEST LIST. - TENANTS may have up to five (5) GUEST FAMILIES on a PERMANENT GUEST LIST because the OWNERS are included as their PERMANENT GUESTS. - The ASSOCIATION maintains a list of individuals who, by Board action, are not allowed onto the RANCH.